Plenty to treasure but O’Connor can’t save Pirates

-WARRINGAH 44 (Michael Adams, Edward Doyle, Josh Holmes, Mark Porpiglia, Sam Ward tries; Dave Harvey 5 cons, 3 pens) defeated WEST HARBOUR 33 (James O’Connor 2, Tito Mua, David Osofua, Shaun Treweek tries; Jack Debreczeni 4 cons) at Concord Oval.
-Referee James Leckie
+WARRINGAH 44 (Mick Adams, Ed Doyle, Josh Holmes, Mark Porpiglia, Sam Ward tries; Dave Harvey 5 cons, 3 pens) defeated WEST HARBOUR 33 (James O’Connor 2, Tito Mua, David Osofua, Shaun Treweek tries; Jack Debreczeni 4 cons) at Concord Oval.

 First published by Rugby News on: August 7th, 2013